My husband noticed me pensively gazing at my soymilk during breakfast, and as always, asked what was on my mind.

 "You can do that?" he asked, incredulous.
 "You can decide which stitches you're going to use when you're not even crocheting, and then make what you thought in your head?"

 I love my husband!
 He's so incredible!
 Not only does he let me hang snowflakes way before Thanksgiving and Christmas, but he actually likes what I make, too.
 And he always has the wonder of a child at Christmas when he sees my midnight oil churning.
-He'll watch as I remove stiffened flakes from my recycled pizza box workshops and study each one as if he might begin crocheting one day, too.
+He'll watch as I remove stiffened flakes from my recycled pizza box condos and study each snowflake as if he might begin crocheting one day, too.
 (He hasn't said he would, but he does say he's ready to learn how to quilt.
 By machine...)

 I usually hold up one flake each batch to admire and announce it's my new favorite.
 He never fails to reply, "I like that one, too, but they are all my favorites.
 I like all your snowflakes."